vs704vs/optimize-resume/README.md

 ├── optimize.py        ← main script
 ├── requirements.txt   ← pip dependencies
 ├── README.md
-├── .env               ← your Groq API key (you add this) ├── resume.tex         ← your base resume (you add this) └── jd.txt             ← job description (you add this each time)
+├── .env               ← your Groq API key and pdflatex path (you add this) ├── resume.tex         ← your base resume (you add this)
 ```